elcilmadtha/Web-Whatsapp-with-Angular-and-Net-with-SignalR-and-Kafka-on-MongoDB/README.md

-# Web Whatsapp with Angular and Net with SignalR and Kafka on MongoDB
+# Web Whatsapp with Angular and Net with SignalR and Kafka on MongoDB (Microservice Architecture with CI/CD Implemented)

 [realtime-web-chat.mp4](https://youtu.be/_817yV6eOXU)